Elena Kats-Chernin & Tamara-Anna Cislowska

 – Elena Kats-Chernin, 2014

-Elena Kats-Chernin’s music is published exclusively by Boosey & Hawkes and Bote und Bock.
+Elena Kats-Chernin’s music is is published exclusively by Boosey & Hawkes, and recorded by Deutsche Grammophon and ABC Classics.

 Latest News